wp-plugins/xml-sitemaps/readme.txt

 Actually, it is.
 But it's not refreshed each time you save your posts and pages.
 Doing so would be far too resource intensive on large sites.

-It's generated only when explicitly requests, by visiting domain.com/sitemaps.xml, and cached in wp-content/sitemaps -- until it needs to be refreshed once again.
+It's generated only when explicitly requested, by visiting domain.com/sitemaps.xml, and then cached in wp-content/sitemaps -- until it needs to be refreshed once again.

 == Change Log ==

+= 1.6 =

+- WPMU compat
+- Improve memcached support
+- Handle custom content dir properly
+- Add a filter so other plugins can attach pages

 = 1.5 =